 Blueberries are one of those superfoods that have all kinds of health benefits.
 As luck would have it, they're also delicious.
 Today's recipe is one of my favorites with blueberries along with other healthy whole grains, nuts, and flax seed.
 It took a little playing around to come up with a combination of hearty, healthier ingredients that produced a light enough texture.
 I included a portion of white flour to accomplish that.
 Although this isn't a low-cal recipe, it has healthier ingredients than most coffee cakes.
 It isn't as sweet as a dessert cake--more like a muffin.
 The buttery streusel topping adds a flavorful crunch.
 It's easy to make a gluten-free version of this, too.

-I've been wanting to share a blueberry recipe since I first started The Yummy Life blog a year ago.
+I've been wanting to share a blueberry recipe since I first started The Yummy Life blog.
 That's because I had this scenic photo that I took on a walk in the country when we were visiting my father-in-law on his dairy farm in Wisconsin where King-Man grew up.
 As I walked the country roads, I came upon a sign for Blueberry Street.
 How idyllic is that?

-While I was on that walk late last summer, right after I'd turned onto Blueberry Street I encountered a dog who greeted me with friendly, tail-wagging enthusiasm as though we were long time pals.
+While I was on that walk, right after I'd turned onto Blueberry Street I encountered a dog who greeted me with friendly, tail-wagging enthusiasm as though we were long time pals.
 (I later learned from my brother-in-law that the dog's name is Gizmo.)
 As I approached Gizmo's house, he came out to the road and led me on the rest of my walk.
 King-Man, by the way, was jogging circles around me while I walked.
 Gizmo trotted along with us the entire time.
 Occasionally he'd look back to make sure I was keeping up.
 Then he'd bolt up to where King-Man was running, and then dart back to me.
 What a friendly, happy pooch.
 It was clear that Gizmo was having fun and living a yummy life in the country with lots of room to run.
 Since then, somehow in my mind, blueberries make me think of Blueberry Street, Gizmo, and living The Yummy Life.
-Fitting, since that was the same month I started this blog.

 So onto the recipe for today that is yummy to me both figuratively and literally...